 - Little to no research tools (unless you pay for gold)

 - Robinhood funds the free trades by selling its order flow, this can cause you to pay a couple more pennies per trade and not get the greatest order fills

 Robinhood is available on mobile devices and through its website.
 The website is okay, but like most, I prefer the app.
 You are able to use margin for $5 a month plus interest through a service called Robinhood Gold.
 You get research reports through Morningstar and gain bigger instant deposits as well.
 Robinhood includes level II market data with every Gold subscription.
 This makes the gold subscription worth it depending on your trading style.

 Without gold, you still get some basic features like news and stock information.
 The standard amount for instant deposits is $1,000, this allows you to start trading sooner.
 Deposits more than $1,000 will take around five business days to fully process.
 This is pretty common for most brokerages.

 Robinhood also offers a mail newsletter called “Robinhood Snacks.”
 It’s marketed as a “3-minute daily newsletter with fresh takes on the financial news you need to start your day.”

 The broker has recently introduced a new cash management feature.
-It allows users to earn 2.05% interest on cash that isn’t invested.
-The interest rate can fluctuate, but there are now transactions fees or account minimums.
+It allows users to earn 1.80% interest on cash that isn’t invested.
+The interest rate can fluctuate, but there are no transaction fees or account minimums.

 Robinhood has its simplicity going for them.
 Even for more advanced traders, it’s nice to just pick up your phone and make a trade with ease.
 They offer options and crypto trading, which is rare to find with a commission-free broker.
 If you plan on trading crypto I wouldn’t suggest Robinhood, since you are trading crypto contracts and not actual coins.